CaioAbra/Dark-Theme_Wampp/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-There are many great README templates available on GitHub; however, I didn't find one that really suited my needs so I created this enhanced one.
-I want to create a README template so amazing that it'll be the last one you ever need -- I think this is it.
+There are many excellent Theme templates available; however, I didn't find one that really did what I wanted, so I created this one with what I was looking for.
+I want to create a wampp theme so awesome that it's the last one you'll ever need -- I think that's it.

 Here's why:
-* Your time should be focused on creating something amazing.
-A project that solves a problem and helps others
-* You shouldn't be doing the same tasks over and over like creating a README from scratch
-* You should implement DRY principles to the rest of your life :smile:

-Of course, no one template will serve all projects since your needs may be different.
-So I'll be adding more in the near future.
-You may also suggest changes by forking this repo and creating a pull request or opening an issue.
-Thanks to all the people have contributed to expanding this template!

-Use the `BLANK_README.md` to get started.
+* Beautiful
+* Light
+* doesn't get tired as fast as standards :smile:

+Of course, the theme will not suit or please everyone, since everyone has a taste!

 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Built With